sang-phan1194/sourceCode-perfume-web-1022/README.md

 - Adjust products quantity or remove them from cart. <br/>
 - Cart information will be saved and wont be lost after reloading page. <br/>
 - View the review posts on the review page. <br/>
-- Responsive for many screen sizes in all pages (home, reviews, cart, product detail,...)
+- Responsive for many screen sizes in all pages (home, reviews, cart, product detail,...). <br/>

+#Tech stacks:
+ReactJS for creating components. <br/>
+Redux (Toolkit & React- Redux) for state management. <br/>
+React-router-dom for setting up routing. <br/>
+Firebase for database. <br/>
+Styled with SASS (Grid and flex for responsive), Bootstrap icons and React-loading-skeleton.